hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-10-apple-town-monogatari.html.md

 *Bonus: Did you know that the two ports of* Little Computer People *that feature female characters are Japan-only releases?
 The second of these was released for the PC-8801.*

 ![Little Computer People, PC-8801](/img/lcp-pc8801.gif)

+*Bonus #2: Did you know that the soundtrack of* Apple Town Monogatari *was composed by Nobuo Uematsu?*